Dōsojin

 Dōsojin are sometimes housed in small roadside Shinto shrines called hokora.
 In rural areas Dōsojin can be found at village boundaries, in mountain passes, or along byways, and in urban areas they can be seen at street corners or near bridges.
 When shaped like a phallus, they are associated with birth, procreation, and marital harmony.
-When represented as a human couple, Dōsojin are revered as deities of marriage and fertility.
+When represented as a human couple, Dōsojin are revered as deities of boundaries, roads, travellers, villagers, marriage, fertility, procreation, health, guardianship, defense and protection.

 History

 The origin of Dōsojin stone markers is uncertain and has no exact date.
-It is known, however, that after Buddhism was introduced, Jizō became a tutelary god of travelers and pilgrims.
+It is known, however, that after Buddhism was introduced, Jizō became a tutelary god of travelers and pilgrims.Scholars generally regard the cult of Dōsojin as rooted in pre-modern, local animistic practices that marked and sacralized liminal spaces such as crossroads, village gates, and mountain passes; early stone markers and posts functioned both as territorial markers and as apotropaic devices intended to intercept malevolent wandering spirits before they entered the community.

+Ethnographic evidence and local chronicles link Dōsojin with protective responses to contagious disease outbreaks: in several local traditions a damaged, missing, or defaced Dōsojin was taken as an omen of epidemic or misfortune and prompted immediate ritual repair or renewed rites.